-TH 210 Catholicism: An Exploration of Catholic Identity from Vatican I to the Present
+TH 210 Catholicism: An Exploration of Catholic 3 Cr Identity from Vatican I to the Present

 This course explores, through ecclesial texts and some Catholic fiction and film, distinctive themes and issues that mark Catholic identity in the 20th century, including sacramentality, tradition, the faith and reason relationship, and Catholic understandings of authority and community.
 Offered at the discretion of the department.
 Offered at the discretion of the department.
+Not currently offered.